JominJoseCA/dash-humanizer/README.md

 - **Only stores your preference settings locally** - Settings are stored using Chrome's secure storage API
 - **Open source** - All code is available for inspection and audit

-**Security Features:**
-- Content Security Policy (CSP) prevents code injection attacks
-- No use of `eval()` or inline scripts
-- All user input is sanitized before display
-- Minimal permissions requested (only what's necessary for functionality)
-- Regular security audits performed

-See [SECURITY_AUDIT.md](SECURITY_AUDIT.md) for the complete security audit report.

 ## Permissions